ArfNtz/lex/README.md

 # lex

 `lex` identifies langage elements in a text.
 First, you define langage elements using <a href="https://en.wikipedia.org/wiki/Regular_expression">regular expressions</a>, in a dictionary.
 Then, you call `lex` with that dictionary, and a text. `lex` returns the list of elements matching the dictionary.
-There is an example further down.
+There are two examples further down, one for a mathematical langage, and one for a markdown langage.

 In other words, `lex` is a <a href="https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization">'tokenizer'</a> that works with regular expressions.
 'Tokenisation' is the first step for lexical analysis. `lex` is only around 30 lines of code, but it's a template code.
 That means it should be isolated for reuse because it works for any dictionary you define, i.e. any langage you define.